tobor88/PRTG_Sensors/README.md

 - Parameter needs to mirror the following text exactly in order to fill in the device variable parameter: '%device'
 - Ensure use Windows Credentials of parents device is selected and configured with the account I mentioned above.
 - If this will run on a bunch of machines it is best to create a mutext record.
 This allows more than one instance of the script to run.
 It is easier than making more files with a slightly different name.
+- Select the Log EXE option to disk.
+This will keep a log of the most recent result.

 I am pretty sure I covered everything.
 Hope someone benefits from this as it was time consuming.

 ![Image of PRTG Sensor Settings](https://raw.githubusercontent.com/tobor88/PRTG_Sensors/master/PRTG_Sensor_Image.png)

+### Troubleshooting
+If you experience issues the troubleshooting data can be found in this location under one of the syquentially named txt files.
+C:\ProgramData\Paessler\PRTG Network Monitor\Logs (Sensors)

+In order to view your script in the PRTG GUI you will need to place the .ps1 file in the following location.
+C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\EXEXML